 These appointments are spread out over a few weeks to allow the skilled technicians at our laboratory the time necessary to craft your new custom-made implant crowns.

 The rest of implant dentistry is much like all dentistry you would have experienced in the past.
 You will be seen over two to three appointments to have impressions taken of your teeth and to accurately register the positions of the implants.

 We take extreme care in all of these phases to make sure everything is carried out accurately.
-We also have specialist machines to digitally photograph and take shades of your adjacent teeth so that these crowns can be matched perfectly.
-We may even suggest that you visit the laboratory to have the colour and shade of your implant crowns chosen by you and the very technician who will make it.
+We also have specialist machines to digitally photograph and take shades of your adjacent teeth, so that these crowns can be matched perfectly.
+We may even suggest that you visit the laboratory to have the colour and shade of your implant crowns chosen by you and the technician who will make them.

-It is vital that your implants are cleaned very carefully by yourself and followed up by trained implant dentists.
+It is vital that your implants are cleaned very carefully by you and followed up by trained implant dentists.

 At the end of your treatment, it is important that you attend regular reviews and we recommend that these are with us at The Implant Centre.
 This is because, very occasionally, implants can be affected by bone loss around them, in the same way that gum disease can affect the bone around your own natural teeth.

 We therefore recommend that we see you after six months, and then on an annual basis, to take x-rays, check the implant and its crown, clean them both as necessary, and take photographs.
 All of this treatment is carried out without additional charge if you take out our long-term Implant Care Plan.